 The ePortfolios linked below are creative, fun, and effective.
-Although they use different approaches (and different platforms), they are alike in embodying the student's reflections on his or her learning while at the same time showcasing his or her achievements.
+Although they use different approaches (and different platforms), they are alike in embodying the student's reflections on their learning while at the same time showcasing their achievements.

 Reflecting on Co-op Experiences

 - Returning to CTE.
-Examines the skills developed and benefits of returning to CTE over three work terms.
-(Sarah Seabrook).
+Sarah Seabrook examines the skills developed and benefits of returning to CTE over three work terms.

-- First Co-op Experience.
-Introduces the perspective of a student in their first co-op placement at CTE.
-(Ginny Wong)
+- Mariam Mazen's First Co-op Experience.
+Introduces the perspective of a Honours Psychology student in their first co-op placement at CTE.

-- First Co-op Experience.
-Introduces the perspective of a student in their first co-op placement at CTE.
-(Komal Gill)
+- Matt Yueng's First Co-op Experience.
+Introduces the perspective of a Honours Psychology student in their first co-op placement at CTE.

 - Workplace Environment.
-Explains the importance of social interaction and the opportunities for getting to know CTE staff members.
-(Kylie Myles)
+Kylie Myles explains the importance of social interaction and the opportunities for getting to know CTE staff members.

 - Reflecting on co-op experience.
-Examines opportunities, projects and skills developed during the co-op work term.
-(Stephanie Hand)
+Stephanie Hand, an Environment student, examines opportunities, projects and skills developed during the co-op work term.

 Skill Development/Transferable Skills

-- Problem Solving.
-Unpacks the steps to breaking large tasks into small steps and implementing problem-solving techniques.
-(Nicole Wilson)
+- Problem Solving - Nicole Wilson, a Sociology and Legal Studies student, unpacks the steps to breaking large tasks into small steps and implementing problem-solving techniques.

-- Reflection on Future Career.
-Incorporates various aspects from co-op experience and how that relates to skill development going into the workforce as a young professional.
-(Brigg Harry Firmi-Medensky)
+- Reflection on Future Career - Brigg Harry Firmi-Medensky, an Economics student, incorporates various aspects from co-op experience and how that relates to skill development going into the workforce as a young professional.

 WATCV: Using the Star Framework